 1. Harvesting Wood; When to Harvest

 There is a lot of mixed perspectives on when is the best time to harvest the wood.
 Some people suggest to harvest the wood in February-March because the sap isn’t flowing yet.
-This is so that the bark won’t slip.
+This is so that the bark won’t slip when you drill the holes.
 Other research suggests that it is best to harvest when the sap is flowing because the sugar content of the wood is higher.

-However, there is plenty of research out there that suggests that it doesn’t really matter when you harvest the wood, as long as you inoculate it within 6 months.
-Results are still relatively consistent.
-It is also important to keep the wood from drying out so that it still remains as an ideal home for your Shiitake mycelium.
+However, there is plenty of research out there that suggests that it doesn’t really matter when you harvest the wood, as long as you inoculate it within 3 months and absolutely ensure the wood has not dried out!
+I made the mistake before of cutting up my wood in late winter and it had dried out too much by the time I had to inoculate.
 You can keep them in a shaded area with some evergreen boughs on them to prevent them from drying out.
 I always cut my logs in February and have had great results this way in a cold climate.

 What kind of wood is best?

 A lot of different hardwoods are acceptable for Shiitake inoculation.
-Some appropriate species for Shiitake cultivation in Northeastern Ontario are; Oak being the best, Sugar Maple is also great, Birch, Red Maple, Beech, Hickory and Poplar.
+Some appropriate species for Shiitake cultivation in Northeastern Ontario are; Oak being the best, Sugar Maple is also great, and Birch, Red Maple, Beech are also good.
+Poplar can be used but it decomposes quite quickly.
+For all of the effort you put in for your mushrooms, you want a log that will last!

 What size should the wood be?